-Apply plenty of SPF50 or better sunscreen on all exposed skin, and wear a hat when inspecting rooves and outdoor inspections.
-To guard against hot roofs, always wear gloves and kneepads as part of the inspection process.
+Apply plenty of SPF50 or better sunscreen on all exposed skin, and wear a hat when inspecting roofs and outdoor inspections.
+To guard against hot roofs, always wear gloves and knee pads as part of the inspection process.

 Relegate attic inspections to the morning hours whenever possible.
 The idea is to think about when the attic will be cooler.
 Always open the hatch to the attic and wait a few minutes for the additional ventilation provided by airflow to begin permeating the space.
 Opening a window on the lower level may speed the process if the home is not air-conditioned in the adjacent living spaces below.

-Bees, wasps, hornets, spiders and other stinging and biting insects are always a concern in the summer months for inspectors.
+Bees, wasps, hornets, spiders, and other stinging and biting insects are always a concern in the summer months for inspectors.
+The presence of wildlife in a home’s basement, attic, or elsewhere is something that all inspection personnel should be prepared for.
 A seasoned inspector should know the signs of a possible infestation of the stinging variety in attics, crawlspaces, and exteriors of the home and surroundings.

+In order to perform the best inspection possible, inspectors should know what signs to look for in the case of all varieties of common and not-so-common animals that can invade a home.
 Make an exterior visual pass looking for cracks and entrance points to the attic as well as any telltale signs of stinging insects.
-Be aware that bees and wasps are attracted to lights, especially flashlights carried by inspectors as they enter dark attics or crawlspaces.
+Be aware that bees and wasps are attracted to lights, especially flashlights carried by inspectors as they enter dark attics or crawl spaces.

-If you even see one or two entering or hovering around an area, its best to take precaution with protective gear for a quick closer inspection without disturbing the area.
+If you even see one or two entering or hovering around an area, it’s best to take precautions with protective gear for a quick closer inspection without disturbing the area.
 If you get visual confirmation, inform the homeowner so that they can bring in a professional before you inspect the area further.